-- have successfully completed and passed the CIArb Module 1 Law, Practice and Procedure, - have successfully completed and passed the CIArb Module 2 Law of Obligations, or - been granted an exemption from the CIArb Module 2 Law of Obligations.
+- have successfully completed and passed the CIArb Module 1 Law, Practice and Procedure or the Accelerated Route to Membership in International Arbitration - have successfully completed and passed the CIArb Module 2 Law of Obligations, or - been granted an exemption from the CIArb Module 2 Law of Obligations.

 Additionally, candidates are expected to have a minimum of five years' professional workplace experience as, for example, a lawyer, surveyor, accountant, insurer, shipbroker or similar.
-This experience must involve communicating with others, problem-solving, managing workloads effectively, decision-making and the exercise of judgment.\
+This experience must involve communicating with others, problem-solving, managing workloads effectively, decision-making and the exercise of judgment.

-\Please note that candidates who started Ciarb pathway training before December 2022 are not expected to meet the additional eligibility criteria provided, they complete the full pathway by 31 December 2024.
+Please note that candidates who started Ciarb pathway training before December 2022 are not expected to meet the additional eligibility criteria provided, they complete the full pathway by 31 December 2024.